Privacy Policy

 Further details on the tools and service providers used can be found in the relevant sections of this privacy policy (e.g. cookies, tracking tools, payment service providers).

-If you send us enquiries via the contact form, e-mail or other means, we will process your details (e.g. name, contact details, content of the enquiry) exclusively for the purpose of processing and responding to the enquiry and, if necessary, for follow-up questions.
+If you send us enquiries via the contact form, by email or by other means, we process your details (e.g. name, contact details, content of the enquiry) solely for the purpose of processing and responding to the enquiry and, where applicable, for follow-up questions.

 The legal bases are:

-- Art.
-6(1)(b) GDPR, if the enquiry is related to an existing or prospective contractual relationship,
+- Article 6(1)(b) of the GDPR, provided the enquiry relates to an existing or prospective contractual relationship,

-The data will be deleted as soon as the purpose of the processing no longer applies and there are no legal retention obligations.
+The data will be deleted as soon as the purpose of the processing ceases and provided there are no conflicting statutory retention obligations.

 - display geographically relevant content and advertisements to you,